 [Time runs thin.]
 Gyrax raises an eyebrow (or projects the feel of it, to be exact).
 [Ready?]

 I’m deluged by a flush of random memories.
-Laughter, tears, adoration, resolve…they slam into my mind with unchecked force.
-My mind flails at first, then begins to weave the information into a linear narrative.
+Laughter, tears, adoration, resolve…they slam into me with unchecked force.
+I act instinctively and flail with my mind, weaving information into a linear narrative.

 Nyanti was raised in a family of Witches.
-During her infancy, before she could talk, her parents communed with her through Primal energies—a tug of emotions and subtle urges.
+During her infancy, her parents communed with her through Primal energies: a tug of emotions and subtle urges.
 When she was able to speak and walk on her own, her mother enrolled her in Shylan’s School for the Magical Ar—

 [Uh, right.
 Sorry.]

-[We need to perceive her points of twist—the blocks and kinks in her auric body.]
+[We need to undo her points of twist—the blocks and kinks in her auric body.]

 [Unwind your perception and merge it with mine.]

 [Please—hurry.]
-Erany isn’t panicking, but she’s definitely straining.
+Erany isn’t panicking, but she’s straining and pushing.
 The tension is palpable through our link.

 I turn back to Gyrax.
-[What should I do?]
+[What do I do?]

-He closes his eyes and becomes…blurry is the closest I can come to verbally describing it.
-He’s not concentrated in a single location; his presence is…cloudlike.
+He closes his eyes and becomes…blurry is the best description for it.
+He’s not concentrated in a single location; his presence is cloudlike.

-[All right.
-I’ll give it a try.]
+[Here goes.]
 I close my eyes and still my being.
 (I stifle a giggle as I think of Happy Gilmore, where Kevin Nealon tells Adam Sandler to “be the ball.”
-God, those ’90s SNL movies were stupid as hell, but they were so damn funny.)
+God, those ’90s SNL movies were so damn funny.)

 Gyrax senses my wayward thoughts.
 [Jon.]

 [Yep, yep—sorry.]
-I try to relax but it ain’t happening—I’m stuck in a quagmire of past reflections: the Iguars, my unquickened sight, Nyanti’s injuries, I can’t believe I’m in a parallel dimension where humanoid warriors fight with swords and spel—
+I try to relax but it ain’t happening—I’m stuck in a quagmire of past reflections.
+Crazy-ass Iguar, my unquickened sight, Nyanti’s injuries, I can’t believe I’m in a parallel dimension where humanoid warriors fight with swords and spel—

-[Don’t force it—abide in it.
-It will open up into something calmer.]
+[Don’t force it.
+Abide in it.
+It will open into something calmer.]

 Abide in it.
 Right.
-I stop denying my worry and doubt; just acknowledge their presence without trying to fight them or push them away.
-I’m a little calmer, but I’m not really sure if—
+Instead of denying my worry and doubt, I acknowledge their presence without trying to fight them or push them away.
+I’m a little calmer, but I’m not really sure if…

-Something shifts deep inside me.
-Like invisible weights dropping away from my head.
+Something shifts deep inside me—as if invisible weights are dropping away from my head.

-Our minds swirl together.
-The best way to describe it is when you’re playing a sport and instinctively bonding with the rest of your team.
-You know where they are and how to augment their movement.
+Our minds swirl together, like when you’re playing sports and instinctively bonding with the rest of your team.
+You know where they are and how to complement their movement.

 [Now reach for Nyanti.
 Again, not too hard.]

-I build a Nyanti-like feel inside my awareness, allowing my impressions about her to fall into place.
-Pretty soon, I can sense her presence: her dark beauty, her kind heart (or so I suspect) and the general “Nyantiness” of it all.
+I build a Nyanti-like feel inside my awareness.
+Pretty soon, I can sense her presence: her dark beauty, her kind heart (I knew she was nice) and the general “Nyantiness” of it all.

 [That’s it.]
 Gyrax says.
-[Now feel for the breaks along her aura.]
+[Now feel for the cracks along her aura.]

 I open a little more and pull back immediately.
 Jesus—everything inside her is crooked and mangled.
 If she were a trauma victim, her bones would be broken in a hundred different places.